position Associate Head Coach

 Alma Mater Ohio State, 2010

-The 2017 National Assistant Coach of the Year, Justin Kronauge has transferred his expertise as a collegiate player to the coaching realms.
-Hired in 2010 by his mentor, Ty Tucker, Kronauge has been a tremendous asset to the Buckeyes the past seven seasons and subsequently was named associate head coach during the summer of 2013.
+The 2017 ITA National Assistant Coach of the Year, Justin Kronauge has transferred his expertise as a collegiate player to the coaching realms.
+Hired in 2010 by his mentor, Ty Tucker, Kronauge has been a tremendous asset to the Buckeye program and subsequently was named associate head coach during the summer of 2013.

-In his seven seasons on the staff, Kronauge helped guide the Buckeyes to a combined 219-28 record.
-In 2011, the Scarlet and Gray posted a 34-3 overall mark en route to their sixth consecutive Big Ten Conference regular-season and tournament titles.
-The next year, Kronauge and the Buckeyes amassed a 34-4 ledger and concluded the conference regular season in first place.
-In 2013, the Buckeyes posted a 35-3 record and won both the Big Ten regular-season and tournament crowns.
-The 2014 season saw Ohio State post a 33-4 mark, win the Big Ten regular season and tournament titles as well as the NCAA Indoor National Championship.
+In his time on the coaching staff, the four-time Midwest Region Assistant Coach of the Year has helped guide the Buckeyes to over 320 victories.
+In 2011, the Scarlet and Gray posted a 34-3 overall mark in route to their sixth consecutive Big Ten Conference regular-season and tournament titles.
+The next year, Kronauge and the Buckeyes amassed a 34-4 record while following that with a 35-3 mark in 2013.
+The 2014 season saw Ohio State go 33-4, win the Big Ten regular season and tournament titles as well as the NCAA Indoor National Championship.

-In the fall of 2016, Kronauge was inducted into the Ohio State Athletics Hall of Fame.
+In recognition of his accomplishments both as a player and a coach, Kronauge was inducted into the Ohio State Athletics Hall of Fame in the fall of 2016.